papyros/papyros.github.io/support/index.markdown

 ##### So, you're just another person/project crazy about all things Google and Material Design in particular.

-No. I (Michael Spencer, the project manager and lead dev) have been planning on developing an operating system for several years now, and have been working on ideas for the OS and reading up about people's thoughts about Linux Desktops in general.
+No. I (Michael Spencer, the project's founder and lead developer) have been planning on developing an operating system for several years now, and have been working on ideas for the OS and reading up about people's thoughts about Linux Desktops in general.
 I actually had started to develop my own UI style somewhat similar to the Bootstrap web framework, but then Google announced Material Design and I decided just to use that as Material Design looked really nice and it obviously would get a lot of support and interest since it came from a big company like Google.

 ##### You really plan to build all the apps yourself?